mhweiner/dom-animate/README.md

 # dom-animate
-Dead-simple helper function to perform any animation in the DOM or other environments (ie, React Native).
+Dead-simple helper function to perform any animation in the DOM or other environments.

 Features: